 Renge looked quite nervous; she'd yet to stop thinking of Martians as mysterious and cool.
 Kaede looked down at her tiny face, utterly solemn and earnest.

 "I won't shoot unless you're in danger, Renge-chan.
-Alright, the rest of you squirts as well."
+Alright, I'll protect the rest of you squirts as well."

 Apart from a few more rifles and shotguns in evidence, and the absence of both TV and relatives from Tokyo, very little did change in Asahigaoka.
 Natsumi passed on rumours that the Martians were preparing to blow up Earth, as they had destroyed the Moon; that the UFE were about to nuke Tokyo.
 That the Martians were using mind control on the UFE; that a hero had emerged and thrown them out of Japan.
 Komori asked pointedly how anyone in the village could know such things, but listened as avidly as anyone.

-Nothing else changed, or was known about the war, in Asahigaoka, until the girls went to the bus stop one morning and met the first Tokyo evacuees.
+Asahigaoka remained silenced by war, but untouched, until the girls went to the bus stop one morning and met the first Tokyo evacuees.
 There were two redheaded twins around Renge's age, but her gaze was arrested by their blonde and blue-eyed chaperones.

 "Uwah!
 Foreigners!
 Or are you Martians?"